loganbates2002/WalkXR/README.md

 - Create a landing webpage to store list of walks
   - Status: Done
 - Create a webpage/form for taking the surveys
-  - Status: Remaining
+  - Status: Done
 - Create client javascript to handle client side input, such as button clicks
-  - Status: In Progress
+  - Status: Done
 - Create server side tools to handle requests from the client and store the data in the database
+  - Status: Done
+- Create CSS for styling existing HTML
-  - Status: In Progress
+  - Status: Remaining

 ***Optional Additions***
 - Create a login form using HTML and CSS